 Is Edge Secure Network the same as a VPN?

 No, Edge Secure Network is a built-in feature in Edge, while a VPN is a separate service from a provider.
 They both aim to increase privacy and security, but a VPN typically offers more control, server options, and independent privacy policies.
-Double vpn vs vpn: a comprehensive guide to single-hop vs multi-hop privacy, security, and performance

 Can I disable Edge Secure Network on all devices at once?

 Edge settings are per-device.
 You’ll need to disable it individually on each device Windows, macOS, Android, iOS.
 Some enterprise devices may be managed by IT policies that restrict changes.
+Does nordvpn report illegal activity the truth you need to know 2026

 Will disabling Edge Secure Network affect my ability to access corporate resources?